shawnkost/shawnkost/README.md

 # :iphone: Applications

-## ::video_game: **GoodGames**: A web application for users to find new games to play, leave reviews for those games, and add games to their list.
+## :video_game: **GoodGames**: A web application for users to find new games to play, leave reviews for those games, and add games to their list.

 ### [GitHub](https://github.com/shawnkost/good-games)